Last night I caught my five-year-old son reading in bed when he should’ve been sleeping.

 “I know you can, but I hope you won’t.
 It’s time to sleep.
 Good night, son.”

 I closed the door and waited outside for a minute.
 Then I opened the door a crack to see if he had caved into temptation.
 He hadn’t.
-His head was still on the pillow and the book was untouched.
+His head was on the pillow, his eyes were closed, and the book was untouched.

 “Attaboy,” I said to myself.